Justin-Bento/portfolio-site/src/content/projects/project-6.md

 ## Features

-This section is based on research from popular mental health apps.
-Here are some consistent patterns that emerged:
+Here are some consistent patterns that emerged when researching popular mental health apps:

 ### 2 Types of Navigation Used